jciccio/react-js-banner/README.md

 # react-js-banner

-React JS Banner Component with fade in and fade out animation.
+Simple React JS line banner Component with fade in and fade out animation.

 # Description

+It is a simple line text banner component (like warning, error, success).
-Banner text component, style (font and background) can be customized using common css rules.
-By default the banner has a fade in and fade out animation of 1s.
+Styles (font and background) can be customized.
+By default the banner has a fade in and fade out animation of 2s.
 This can be used in two ways, banner can be shown for a specific amount of time using visibleTime prop, or can be handled manually by making the title text null or changing the string.

 # How it looks